Tuttotorna/OMNIA/README.md

 python examples/omnia_inevitability_case_v0/analyze_case.py

 This is the shortest operational path through the repository if the goal is to understand why OMNIA matters.

+---

+Core claim

+The canonical claim of OMNIA is:

+> A post-hoc structural measurement layer can detect silent fragility in outputs that appear superficially acceptable, detect when structural continuation becomes unjustified, and convert that result into a bounded operational gate output.

+Anything broader than this is outside scope.

+---

+Core principle

+Structural stability is what survives controlled representational variation.

+OMNIA does not begin from semantic interpretation.

+OMNIA begins from structural behavior under transformation.

+It asks:

+what remains structurally stable

+what drifts

+what degrades

+what becomes irrecoverable

+when further continuation stops being admissible

+The result is a bounded structural report, not a semantic verdict.

+---

+Non-negotiable architectural rule

+measurement != cognition != decision

+This separation is mandatory.

+Measurement asks what remains, what drifts, what saturates, and what collapses.

+Cognition asks what those measurements mean inside a model, task, or domain.

+Decision asks what action should follow.

+OMNIA belongs to the measurement layer.

+Its gate is a bounded operational conversion layer attached to the measurement result.

+OMNIA is not a cognition system and not an autonomous decision-maker.

+---

+Canonical pipeline

+input
+-> optional framing normalization
+-> structural lenses
+-> omega / sei / iri / drift
+-> limit check
+-> gate status
+-> bounded operational report

+This is the canonical v1 pipeline.

+---

+Core outputs

+Every valid OMNIA run must produce these core outputs:

+omega_score

+sei_score

+iri_score

+drift_score

+limit_triggered

+gate_status

+reason_code

+These outputs define the minimal readable structural profile of a case.

+---

+Gate outputs

+OMNIA allows only these bounded gate outcomes:

+GO

+RISK

+NO_GO

+UNSTABLE

+GO

+Structural behavior remains admissible under the tested conditions.

+RISK

+The case remains admissible, but structural fragility or elevated drift is present.

+NO_GO

+Structural continuation is not admissible under the tested conditions.

+UNSTABLE

+The structural profile is sufficiently degraded, inconsistent, or collapsed that the case cannot be treated as operationally reliable inside scope.

+---

+Core metrics

+OMNIA is built around a bounded structural metric family:

+omega_score - structural residue or stability under admissible transformations

+sei_score - remaining structural extractability / degree of non-exhaustion

+iri_score - structural irreversibility / non-recoverable degradation

+drift_score - structural displacement, instability, or change across compared states or variants

+OMNIA may internally use multiple lenses, but the canonical output layer remains bounded by these metric roles.

+---

+Limit layer

+OMNIA includes a formal limit layer.

+The limit layer exists to detect when further structural continuation becomes unjustified inside the admissible transformation space.

+A triggered limit does not mean:

+truth has been proven

+the task is solved

+the output is universally safe

+the system has understood the problem

+A triggered limit means only:

+further structural continuation inside scope is not justified

+the bounded structural analysis has reached exhaustion, collapse, or non-admissibility

+This is a structural boundary, not a metaphysical claim.

+---

 Current mini-results